tiagosiebler/bybit-api/README.md

 </details>

 See [inverse-futures-client.ts](./src/inverse-futures-client.ts) for further information.

+**Note**: as of 6th March 2021 this is currently only for testnet.
+See the [Bybit API documentation](https://bybit-exchange.github.io/docs/inverse_futures/#t-introduction) for official updates.

 ## Linear Contracts
 <details><summary>To use the Linear (USDT) REST APIs, import the `LinearClient`.
 Click here to expand and see full sample:</summary>